SuperOfficeDocs/superoffice-docs/docs/en/email/service/learn/includes/step-select-category-priority.md

 * In the **Priority** list box, select the priority to give requests from this mailbox.

 * In the **Request type** list box, select the type the messages in this mailbox belong to.
-(Available in pilot only.)